eifrach/ansible-role-download-iso-pxe/README.md

 This role is for Asissted install day2 deployments.
 Giving an exsisting cluster, add's worker node via API

-This role will create a Day2 cluster on AI and will download and extract ISO into HTTP, TFTP folders.
+This Role will transform the cluster to Day2 and will download and extract ISO into HTTP, TFTP folders.
 Generate `grub.cfg` accidentally

+> note: After transfomation the UI will no longer shows the current cluster

 ### **Requirements**
 ---